-The Arabs of Chad occupy northern Cameroon and Nigeria (where they are sometimes known as Shuwa), and extend as a belt across Chad and into Sudan, where they are called the Baggara.
-The Chadian Arabs live in the dry central Chadic Sahel zone of the landlocked country of Chad.
-Libya surrounds the country to the north; while Sudan is to the east; Niger is to the west; and Nigeria, Cameroon, and the Central African Republic are to the south and southwest.
+The Arabs of Chad occupy northern Cameroon and Nigeria (where they are sometimes known as Shuwa) and extend as a belt across Chad and into Sudan, where they are called the Baggara.
+The Shuwa Arabs live in the dry central Chadic Sahel zone of the landlocked country of Chad.
+Libya surrounds the country to the north, Sudan is to the east, Niger is to the west, and Nigeria, Cameroon, and the Central African Republic are to the south and southwest.
 Because of its central location, Lake Chad is the region's most important body of water.

-Muslims make up the majority of Chad's population, including the Arabs.
-Many missionaries have left because of the numerous conflicts, political upheavals and harsh living conditions the country has suffered over the past twenty-five years.
+Muslims make up the majority of Chad's population, including the Shuwa Arabs.
+Many missionaries have left because of the numerous conflicts, political upheavals and harsh living conditions the country has suffered over the past 30 years.

-Ask God to grant wisdom and favor to missions agencies that are focusing on the Chadian Arabs.
+Ask God to grant protection, wisdom and favor to mission agencies focusing on Shuwa Arabs.

-Pray for effectiveness of the translated films and radio programs among the Arabs.
+Pray for effectiveness of the translated films and radio programs among the Shuwa Arabs.

-Ask God to anoint the Gospel as it goes forth via radio to not only the Arabs but many of the Muslim groups that understand Chadian Arabic.
+Ask God to anoint the gospel as it goes forth via radio to not only the Shuwa Arabs but many of the Muslim groups that understand Chadian Arabic.

-Ask the Holy Spirit to soften the hearts of the Arabs towards the Gospel.
+Ask the Holy Spirit to soften the hearts of the Shuwa Arabs towards the gospel.

 Pray that God will raise up prayer teams to break up the soil through worship and intercession.